simka1911/simple-fe-project-setup/README.md

 # Simple FE Project Setup
 A step by step tutorial on how to create and setup a simple frontend project.
 Only simple, basic and necessary stuff will be covered here, and the project itself can later be expanded and explored in more detail.
-Before starting with guidelines, create a project directory.
+Before starting with guidelines, create a project directory for your project on your machine.
 ## Guidelines
 ### npm
 #### About: